A simple time-lapse video taken from the balcony of my Shanghai apartment in 2013

 And The News From BBC

-I made this simple little video in 2013 for ‘international day’ at a primary school in Shanghai.
+I made this little video in 2013 for ‘international day’ at a primary school in Shanghai.
 I provided the voice-over and wrote the poem which focuses on an idealised version of the United Kingdom.
-In my defence, I left England in 1985 and have spent the majority of my adult life in Asia, so perhaps it was inevitable that I would write a saccharine, politically incorrect poem which reinforces stereotypes of the place I was born.
+In my defence, I left England in 1985 and have spent the majority of my adult life in Asia, so perhaps it was inevitable that I would write a saccharine, politically incorrect poem which reinforces stereotypes in the nation of my birth and childhood.

 I arrived in Shanghai in 2010.
 I planned to stay for a few weeks.
 I left six years later.
 There were two reasons for this: the first was personal, the second was Shanghai Frames.
 I was constantly searching for a way to make digital photography unique, something that could not be replicated simply by printing off another copy.
 I started shooting the old lanes and communities of the city which were being demolished en masse to make way for modern high-rise homes and offices.
 I photographed the lanes before, during and after demolition.
 Wandering through the remains of the semi-demolished Lane Of The Hopeful Heart I found a window frame, made of Chinese fir – as old as the lane itself.
 I started to collect as many of these frames as possible.
 I paid the demolition crew to save the best ones for me.
 No two frames were identical and they came in all shapes and sizes.
 I used the photographs, taken on the lanes before demolition, to fill the frames.
 In several images you can even see the frame pictured in the lane before demolition.
 I spent the next year utterly obsessed with shooting and making the frames in a workshop at the top of a condemned mansion, which I shared with the families of the demolition crews.
 There was no electricity and I would work late into the night by candlelight, putting the frames together.